hongxiao95/3.5D-LLM-Research/ExpirementDocs/miniGPT_chatGPT_compare.md

 And for the mini-GPT, there is no api, so we input the "system" prompt as a user prompt and add a sentence "After you read and understood the instructions, say "ok" to me."
 Also, miniGPT4 requires a picture before start chatting, we used a blank 300*300 picture of pure white in order to minimium the influence from the picture.

+During the experiments, we found that the miniGPT is not as stable as we thought.
+Sometimes miniGPT stop responding and freeze up.

 # Results

-We set score rules for each question.
+We set scoring rules for each question.

 |FULL Score 160 |Robot Q1   |Robot Q2   |Robot Q3   |Robot Q4   |Robot Q5   |Json Q1    |Json Q2    |Json Q3    |Total  |
 |----           |---------  |--------   |----       |----       |----       |----       |----       |----       |----   |